 Note that this page is a series of jpg scans of that document, and not html text.
 For that reason it may be slow to load on some connections.

-All information in this survey is confidential and numbers are aggregate.
+The goal of this site is to become a source and respository for Doberman Health Surveys, in order to help breeders, owners, and researchers better understand our challenges.
+All collected data will be open and free to access for any and all interested parties.
+All numbers are aggregate.
 No pedigree information is collected, and no dog will be able to be traced.
-For instance, you will not be able to say that the 100th dog to take the survey died of cardio at 6 and was a male.
-We will only know that X number of male dogs died of cardio, and the overall average age at death.
+For instance, you will not be able to say that the 100th dog to take the survey was a male dog who died of cardio at 6.
+We will only know that X number of male dogs died of cardio, and the overall average age at death for those male dogs.